beling/book-pl/src/ch08-02-strings.md

 This code creates a string containing `initial contents`.

 We can also use the function `String::from` to create a `String` from a string literal.
-The code in Listing 8-13 is equivalent to the code from Listing 8-12 that uses `to_string`.
+The code in listing 8-13 is equivalent to the code from listing 8-12 that uses `to_string`.

 ```rust